Overview

 What We Do: Minnesota Writing and English–MnWE–offers a two-day academic conference each spring in the metro area of Minnesota or occasionally in Greater Minnesota.
 Our annual conference is held in person and online simultaneously, which allows us to host speakers from around the world.
 Our annual gathering has been described at times as being better than some national conventions.

-Annual MnWE Conference: The MnWE Conference includes interactive plenaries, many daily roundtable breakouts, lunches, free time to talk with colleagues, entertainment.
+Annual MnWE Conference: The MnWE Conference includes interactive plenaries emphasizing discussion, many daily roundtable breakouts, lunches, free time to talk with colleagues, and entertainment.
 Our roundtable sessions confound the usual conference style by replacing typical formal presentations with nontraditional, interactive events.
 Roundtables begin with several presenters speaking for several minutes each.
 After the short presentations, they and the audience discuss the viewpoints and experiences that have been presented.
-Most breakouts are comprised of small groups where we encourage presenters to entertain the new, the untried, and the old-but-revised in order to precipitate friendly, respectful questions and thoughtful answers.
+Most breakouts are comprised of small groups in which we encourage presenters to entertain the new, the untried, and the old-but-revised in order to precipitate friendly, respectful questions and thoughtful answers.

 Guidelines of the MnWE Community and Committee: